 The hot July sun beating down on a Friday afternoon was no way to start out this exploratory fishing expedition especially when we had a true fishing advantage.
 However, my father and I knew that the cooler evening and early morning would be better for casting out into the water.
-We enjoyed the remainder of our Friday afternoon with building excitement to try out the new lures provided to us by Orcutt’s Advantage for free to review.
+We enjoyed the remainder of our Friday afternoon with building excitement to try out the new lures provided to us by Orcutt’s Advantage for free review.

 Now, the two of us have been heading out to the water for years as a way to relax, collect ourselves, and will away the worries of the week.
 As many anglers know fishing takes patience and diligence.
 Wouldn’t it be nice to have a fishing advantage?
-It is just the thing necessary to break normal habits and take your mind off of all the non-sense happening in the workplace.
+It is just the thing necessary to break normal habits and take your mind off of all the nonsense happening in the workplace.
 We have had the opportunity to fish many great rivers and lakes all across the US but we always return to our favorite fishing hole in the heart of Virginia.
 This time was different though.
-Not only were we out to have a calming weekend we had an advantage that would land us something we never expected.
+Not only were we out to have a calming weekend we also had an advantage that would land us something we never expected.

 For those looking for a clear-cut review of these products please check out the specific review pages:

 Disclosure: The products listed from Orcutt’s Advantage were provided free of charge for an honest and unbiased review.
-Outdoorgearweb has no affiliation or relationship with the supplier and tests each product thoroughly and gives high marks to only the very best.
+Outdoorgearweb has no affiliation or relationship with the supplier tests each product thoroughly and gives high marks to only the very best.

-Preparing to Test our Fishing Advantage
+Preparing to Test Our Fishing Advantage

 We headed out on a four-day trip, two half days with travel and two full days of fishing and camping.
 It was impossible to contain our excitement so we actually headed out even sooner on the first day.
 There was something about this mid-July trip that just made us ready to get out.
 Maybe it was the impacts of all of the Covid lockdowns over the last year.
 We had some time to make up together.